Buying Versus Leasing

 There are many benefits to purchasing a new Toyota.
 Once you have completed paying off the vehicle, you can sell it whenever you would like to.
 Another advantage of purchasing a Toyota model is that there are no mileage penalties, so you won’t have to worry about any additional mileage fees.
 When you buy a new vehicle, you can customize it to your liking.

 Benefits of Leasing a New Toyota

 Leasing a new Toyota also has its benefits.
-You will have lower monthly payments and will be able to put down a lower down payment.
-You won’t have to worry about vehicle depreciation since you are only driving the car for a short period of time.
-If you happen to have less than perfect credit, many lenders throughout the area will work with you.
+You will have lower monthly payments and can put down a more down down payment.
+You won’t have to worry about vehicle depreciation since you are only driving the car for a short period.
+If you have less-than-perfect credit, many lenders throughout the area will work with you.